CookieSource/wikijs/customization/kernelcomparison.md

 ## Clear

-The Clear Linux kernel provides Patches from Intel's Clear Linux project which improves the performance and security of Intel CPU'S in most cases.
+The Clear Linux kernel provides Patches from Intel's Clear Linux project which improves the performance and security of Intel CPUs in most cases.

 ### How to install Clear